5 from 34 votes

 Prep: 5 minutes

-Tonkatsu Sauce mixed in a bowl
+Authentic Homemade Tonkatsu sauce in a bowl with a spoon.

 Tonkatsu sauce, or Katsu sauce, is a Japanese bbq sauce that is a condiment for deep fried katsu dishes like chicken katsu or pork tonkatsu.
 Here's a super simple Tonkatsu sauce recipe that you can make with pantry ingredients in less than 5 minutes!